 A Black printer and writer for Boston area newspapers, Benjamin Franklin Roberts fought for equal access to education for his children.
-Though slavery had been abolished in Massachusetts in the 18th century, segregation still influenced every part of public life, including education.
+Though slavery had been abolished in Massachusetts in the late 1700s, segregation still influenced every part of public life, including education.
 By the time Benjamin Roberts’ children began attending school, Boston had a two-tiered system: multiple neighborhood public schools for its White students and one public school for its Black students.1

 The Roberts family valued community activism, a tradition going back to Roberts’ grandfather, James Easton.
 In 1776, Easton enlisted in the Continental Army and helped establish the breastwork on Dorchester Heights above the town of Boston.
 Not much is known about Easton’s service, but he served until 1780 and later moved to Brockton, Massachusetts.
 As he and his wife, Sarah, raised their family, they instilled a sense of duty into their children.
 Beginning in 1800, the Eastons staged protests against segregation in their church.
 The family protested at least six times against discrimination in various churches throughout Massachusetts.2